Karna – Heinously Cast Aside at Birth

 Mansi countered this with, “Do you think this child will be happy if he is going to be continuously ridiculed for being your illegitimate child?
 Would this society let you or him live in peace if you publicly acknowledged him as your son?
 And what about your own ambitions and desires?
 Are you ready to sacrifice them for this accidental child?”

 At long last, Pritha decided it had to be the price of her firstborn for her future, and his own too.
-Some kind soul will look after the baby, and give him an honourable, happy life.
+Some kind soul will look after the baby and give him a happy, honourable life.
 She’ll make sure of that, she thought.

 Crying bitterly, she ordered her maids to get a beautiful casket.
 She laid out the softest of cushions in it.
 She wrapped her son in a shawl made with the choicest silk and placed him in the ornate casket.
 He gurgled happily and seemed to understand his mother’s predicament.